vivekcoh/scripts/doc/OneHelios/README.md

   name: backup-config
 ```

-Populate the yaml file with the appropriate values:
+Populate the backup-config.yaml file with the appropriate values:

 * accesskey: access Key to access the S3 bucket
 * secretkey: secret Key to access the S3 bucket